Harvard Extension School: Is It Really Harvard?

 Less Competitive Admission Requirements

 Harvard College, the undergraduate school at Harvard University, can be difficult to get into, to say the least, much like Harvard's graduate and professional schools.
-For this fall's first-year class, Harvard received more than 57,000 applications and accepted just 1,968, or 3.4%.
+For this fall's first-year class, Harvard received more than 61,000 applications and accepted only 1,954, or 3.19%.

 Admission to the undergraduate Extension program is … less stringent.
 Anyone can sign up for a course at any time.
 If you want to enroll in the degree program, however, you must take three courses, including a class on academic writing and critical reading, and earn at least a B in each.